GasparyanG/zao/description.md

     - `Chunk`       - Chunk (see above).
     - `ip`          - instruction pointer.
     - `constants`   - some instructions require values, so this DS will hold it.
+    - `panicMode`   - should be true when compiler encounters error.

+* void recover()
+    - description
+        - consume all tokens until EOF or semicolon (;).
+        - change ip to point to the end of instructions (chunk.chunk).
+        - set `panicMode` to true.

 ## Debugger
 - Just prints info about: